How to Plant, Grow, and Care for Bachelor’s Buttons

 Getting rid of powdery mildew can be a slow process.
 Neem oil works well but may take multiple applications.
 Weekly sprayings will reduce the chances of powdery mildew or pest infestation.

 Spread by wind-borne spores, rust may also appear.
 This fungal disease causes yellow or white spots on top of leaves.
 Over time, spores appear on the underside of the leaves, and the plant’s growth may become stunted.
+Remove any damaged leaves and destroy them.

 Frequently Asked Questions

-Q: Are bachelor buttons perennials or annuals?
+Are bachelor’s buttons perennials or annuals?

-A: They are annual.
+They are annual.

-Q: Are bachelor buttons sun or shade?
+Do bachelor’s buttons prefer sun or shade?

-A: Bachelor’s button plants require either full sun or partial shade.
+Bachelor’s button plants require either full sun or partial shade.

-Q: Are bachelors buttons invasive?
+Are bachelor’s buttons invasive?

-A: In some areas, they are.
+In some areas, they are.
 Before you plant them, check with your local extension office to see if they are.

-Q: Why do they call them bachelor buttons?
+Why do they call them bachelor’s buttons?

-A: Cut them back at the end of their growing season, or before they grow too tall.
+Cut them back at the end of their growing season, or before they grow too tall.

-Q: How long do bachelor buttons last?
+How long do bachelor’s buttons last?

-Q: Can bachelor buttons survive frost?
+Can bachelor’s buttons survive frost?

-A: No. They will die back in extreme cold or heat.
+No. They will die back in extreme cold or heat.

-Q: Are bachelor buttons easy to grow?
+Are bachelor’s buttons easy to grow?

-A: Yes!
+Yes!
 Try growing them!